 Even the Area Border Router between Area 420 and Area 0 doesn’t know that Area 69 exists.
 All it knows is that there’s some remote Area Border Router, which is itself summarising “some stuff”.

-With that in mind, there’s actually nothing stopping you from doing this:
+With that in mind, there’s actually nothing stopping you from creating an OSPF network that looks like this:

 [Area 1]—-[Area 0]—-[Area 1]

-Although it may seem useful to give the two non-backbone areas different numbers, my point is that you don’t have to.
-The two Area 1 networks are still different areas, with different topologies.
-The two Area Border Routers have no idea that the other ABR is also connected to an Area that has been give Area number 1, because all that stuff is abstracted away.
-When an Area Border Router summarises things, it doesn’t say the area number it comes from – it just says “if you want to get to these IPs, come to me”.
+Although it may seem useful to give the two non-backbone areas different numbers, my point here is that you don’t have to.
+The two Area 1 networks are still different non-backbone, with different topologies.
+The two Area Border Routers have no idea that the other ABR is also connected to an Area that has been given Area number 1, because all that stuff is abstracted away.
+When an Area Border Router summarises things, it doesn’t even advertise the area number that it originally came from – it just says “if you want to get to these IPs, come to me”.